 - between Mum and Dad (Lenders) and their New Company (Borrower) asap!

-5. With all the relevant information provided an experienced Securities Lawyer can have the required Loan Agreement and GSA prepared usually within the day; subject to complete instructions.
-And, once signed or electronically accepted by the parties, to properly register it on the Personal Properties Securities Register (“PPSR”), it can be done in much less than an hour.
+5. With all the relevant information provided an experienced Securities Lawyer can have the required Loan Agreement and GSA prepared usually within the day, subject to complete instructions.
+Once signed, or electronically accepted by the parties, to properly register it on the Personal Properties Securities Register (“PPSR”) it can be done in much less than an hour.

-6. Pro tip: Make sure that all loan documents are signed and the security interest registered on the PPSR at or even just before the loan advance!
+6. Pro tip: Make sure that all loan documents are signed and the security interest registered on the PPSR at or even just before advancing the loan monie$!